garden-io/garden/docs/reference/module-types/maven-container.md

           #
           # `.git` directories and `.garden` directories are always ignored.
           exclude:

+          # POSIX-style path of the directory to sync to the target, relative to the module's top-level directory.
+          # Must be a relative path.
+Defaults to the module's top-level directory if no value is provided.
+          source: .

           # The sync mode to use for the given paths.
 See the [Dev Mode
           # guide](https://docs.garden.io/guides/code-synchronization-dev-mode) for details.